OSGeo/gdal/doc/source/sponsors/index.rst

 .. note::

-    If your workplace has a corporate giving program, consider enrolling GDAL for a match.
+    If your workplace has a corporate giving program, please consider enrolling GDAL in it for a match.

 Government
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++